jskeet/DemoCode/Drums/index.md

 - (Internal) Consider generating/writing C# code from schema to have a cleaner model

 # Version history

+## Version 1.0.0-alpha14 (2023-03-12)

+- Support for new MFX in TD-17 v2 firmware
+- Ability to convert kits/modules between firmware versions

 ## Version 1.0.0-alpha13 (2023-02-17)